Do you love the basic white wines but want to try more?

 Explore Wine 101

-Discover the tools, techniques, and types of wine in our Wine 101 Guide.
-Plus, you’ll find many more articles on how to explore the vast world of wine.
-There are over a 1,000 different varieties of Vitis vinifera, so it’s high time we start drinking them!
+Subscribe to our newsletter and get 50% off our Wine 101 Course.
+Discover the tools, techniques, and types of wine – there are over a 1,000 different varieties of Vitis vinifera, so it’s high time we start drinking them!